- President of the Humanitarian Law Project

 - Endorsed "World Can’t Wait," a project of the Revolutionary Communist Party

-Fertig also endorsed World Can’t Wait (WCW), a Revolutionary Communist Party project that sought to organize “people living in the United States to take responsibility to stop the whole disastrous course led by the Bush administration.”
-On September 20, 2006, Fertig lent his name to a WCW ad in The New York Times promoting an upcoming rally “to drive out the Bush regime,” and to bring “to a halt” the U.S. government's alleged pursuit of “endless wars,” its routine use of “torture,” its indifference to the victims of Hurricane Katrina (in 2005), and its quest to transform the United States into a Christian “theocracy.”
-Fertig's fellow signers included Mumia Abu-Jamal, Aris Anagnos, Edward Asner, Harry Belafonte, Medea Benjamin, Michael Berg, William Blum, Bob Bossie, Ward Churchill, Code Pink: Women for Peace, John Conyers Jr, Carl Dix, Michael Eric Dyson, Eve Ensler, Jodie Evans, Jane Fonda, Martin Garbus, Jesse Jackson, M. Ali Khan, C. Clark Kissinger, Frances Kissling, Michael Lerner, Cynthia McKinney, the National Lawyers Guild, Armando Navarro, Not In Our Name, Major Owens, Sean Penn, Harold Pinter, Michael Ratner, Bobby Rush, Susan Sarandon, Al Sharpton, Cindy Sheehan, Martin Sheen, Gloria Steinem, Lynne Stewart, Gore Vidal, Alice Walker, Maxine Waters, Leonard Weinglass, Cornel West, and Howard Zinn.
+Fertig was a supporter of World Can’t Wait (WCW), a Revolutionary Communist Party project that sought to organize “people living in the United States to take responsibility to stop the whole disastrous course led by the [George W.] Bush administration.”
+On September 20, 2006, Fertig lent his name to a WCW ad in The New York Times promoting an upcoming rally against “the Bush regime” and its: (a) pursuit of “endless wars,” (b) routine use of “torture,” (c) indifference to the victims of Hurricane Katrina (in 2005), and (d) quest to transform the United States into a Christian “theocracy.”
+For a list of Fertig's fellow signatories, click here.

-In April 2008 Fertig was in contention to be selected as a delegate for Obama in California’s 30th Congressional District, but he was not ultimately picked.
+In 2008, Fertig donated money to the presidential campaign of Barack Obama.
+That April, Fertig was in contention to become a delegate for Obama in California’s 30th Congressional District, but ultimately he was not selected.